Y-Innovate/LWZMAKE/README.md

     //LWZMLOG   DD SYSOUT=*,DCB=(RECFM=FB,LRECL=160)
     //SYSTSPRT  DD SYSOUT=*

-- Again, the parameter is optional (more on this later)
+- The parameter is optional (more on this later)
 - STEPLIB is only needed if your REXX EXECs need certain load modules

 ### LWZMAKE in ISPF